Trusted WordPress tutorials, when you need them most.

 by experts

-Do you want to show different navigation menu items for different pages in WordPress?
-Or display a different menu for logged in users?
+Sometimes, you might want different menu items to appear on different pages in WordPress.
+Or you may want a special menu just for logged-in users.

-In this article, we will show you how to add conditional logic to menus in WordPress.
+In this article, we will guide you on how to add conditional logic to your menus.
+This way, you can customize what visitors see based on specific conditions.

 How to Add Conditional Logic to Menus in WordPress